centrifugal/centrifugo/docs/content/guide.md

 As Centrifugo is language-agnostic and can be used together with any language/framework we won't be specific here about any backend or frontend technology your application can be built with.
 Only abstract steps which you can extrapolate to your application stack.

-So first of all let's look again at a simplified scheme:
+Let's look again at a simplified scheme:

 ![Centrifugo scheme](images/scheme.png)